connorrothschild/v3/content/posts/flat-data-r.md

 Here, we reference a TypeScript file titled `postprocess.ts`.
 Upon completion of the data download, GitHub will run *this script* for any additional processing steps.
 This file must be a `.js` or `.ts` file.

-Those who are skilled in data wrangling with JavaScript might be able to write their additional processing *in JavaScript itself*, but ~~not all~~ most of us aren't skilled in data wrangling with JavaScript.
-Moreover, some users want to migrate their existing projects and workflows to a Flat Data workflow, and so including languages other than JavaScript is essential.
+Those who are skilled in data wrangling with JavaScript might be able to write their additional processing *in JavaScript itself*, but few of us are skilled in data wrangling with JavaScript.
+Moreover, some users want to migrate their existing projects and workflows to Flat Data, and so including languages other than JavaScript (in this case, R) is essential.

 The `postprocess.ts` file I use in my workflow looks like this (it might help to see how [Deno works](https://deno.land/manual@v1.10.2/examples/subprocess)):